 Dana McWay is licensed to practice law in Missouri and Illinois.
 In 2003, she was responsible for implementing a fully electronic case filing and management system.
 She is a past chair of AHIMA’s Professional Ethics Committee and a past member of the Committee on Professional Development.
 She received the Legacy Triumph Award from AHIMA for her textbook, Legal Aspects of Health Information Management, and the Distinguished Member Award from the Missouri HIMA.

-Corporate Director HIM
+Executive Director, Corporate HIM

 Yale New Haven Health